 Our choir also not only performs annually at local residential homes, but also, under the guidance of Mrs Liddington, organises an annual summer tea party in their honour.

-Please see the class pages, and the Travel Plan pages for additional local initiatives we engage with.
+Please see the Year Group pages, and the Sustainable Travel Plan page for additional local initiatives we engage with.